gbdev/pandocs/src/MBC3.md

 # MBC3

-(max 2MByte ROM and/or 64KByte RAM and Timer)
+(max 4 MiB ROM, 64 KiB RAM, and Timer)

 Beside for the ability to access up to 2MB ROM (128 banks), and 32KB RAM (4 banks), the MBC3 also includes a built-in Real Time Clock (RTC).
 The